Hyperion-BT/helios-book/src/api/index.md

 # Helios API

-The chapter covers compiling Helios sources and building Cardano transactions using the Helios Javascript library.
+This chapter covers how to compile Helios sources and how to build Cardano transactions using the Helios Javascript library.